What is Sthan?

 This is an operational guide to the parts that actually cause trouble: the commission structures, the attribution rules, the escrow timing, and the tax and documentation layer RERA added.
 It's vendor-neutral; the mechanics apply whether you run them in a spreadsheet or any CRM with a channel-partner module.

-Why CP commissions are operationally hard
+Why are CP commissions operationally hard?

 Three things make this harder than a simple percentage.
 First, the structures vary — not just between developers but between projects and even inventory types within one project, so there's rarely a single rate to apply.
 Second, attribution is contested: when several partners and your own team touch the same buyer, who earns the commission is a genuine question, and a frequent source of conflict.
 Third, the money moves on conditions — commission is rarely due the moment a booking is made; it's gated on payments and registration that arrive weeks or months later, which means you're tracking accruals, not just payments.
 Layer multiple partners, multiple projects, and partial cancellations over that, and a spreadsheet starts losing the thread fast.